mlhartme/pommes/README.md

 ## Database commands

+Pommes maintains a [Lucene](http://lucene.apache.org) database to store projects.
+You'll typically feed it with your corporate projects and the open source stuff you regularly use.
+Once you have projects in the database, you can quickly search for projects or dependencies.
+And easily checkout what you need.

-Pommes uses [Lucene](http://lucene.apache.org) to store projects.
-You have three commands to modify it: `database-add` and `database-remove` to add/remove projects, and `database-reset` resets the database to the initial empty state.
+You have three commands to modify the database: `database-add` and `database-remove` to add/remove projects, and `database-reset` resets the database to the initial empty state.

 Use `pommes database-add` to add projects to your database.
 You can specify various kinds of repositories to crawl for projects.